 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), P.L.
 104-193, repealed the AFDC program and replaced it with a program of block grants to states for Temporary Assistance for Needy Families (TANF).
 Prior to PRWORA, a family's eligibility for Prospective Medicaid was linked to receipt of AFDC.
-Under PRWORA, a family's eligibility for Prospective of Medicaid under "Low Income Families with Children under Section 1931.
+Under PRWORA, a family's eligibility for Prospective Medicaid is linked to receipt of Medicaid under "Low Income Families with Children under Section 1931.
 (See DSSM 15120)